istio/istio.io/content/docs/ops/setup/injection/index.md

 the webhooks `namespaceSelector` mechanism.
 Injection can also be enabled and disabled per-pod with an annotation.

-Whether or not a sidecar is injected depends on three pieces of configuration and two limitations:
+Whether or not a sidecar is injected depends on three pieces of configuration and two security rules:

 Configuration:
 * webhooks `namespaceSelector`
 * default `policy`
 * per-pod override annotation

-Limitations:
+Security rules:
 * sidecars cannot be injected in the `kube-system` or `kube-public` namespaces
 * sidecars cannot be injected into pods that use the host network

 The following truth table shows the final injection status based on the three configuration items.
-The limitations above cannot be overridden.
+The security rules above cannot be overridden.

 | `namespaceSelector` match | default `policy` | Pod override annotation `sidecar.istio.io/inject` | Sidecar injected? |
 |---------------------------|------------------|---------------------------------------------------|-----------|